-The chlorine dioxide produced by the CDE generators has very high purity.
-Chlorine dioxide is produced in an electrochemical cell from the oxidation of chlorite ion.
-The chlorine dioxide solution is then recirculated through a stripper to remove chlorine dioxide gas in pure form.
+The electrochemical chlorine dioxide produced by the CDE generators has very high purity.
+Chlorine dioxide is produced in an electroytic cell from the oxidation of chlorite ion.
+The chlorine dioxide solution is then recirculated through a gas separator to extract chlorine dioxide gas.
 The chlorine dioxide gas is then dissolved into dilution water to produce a solution of 2,000 ppm.
 As pure chlorine dioxide gas is used to make the chlorine dioxide solution, there can be no other impurities or reaction by-products present.
 This method is totally different to other generation systems where chlorite or chlorine is always present in the chlorine dioxide solution.

-Reaction by-products from the presence of chlorine such as Trihalomethanes (THM’s), HAA’s, chloramines and chlorophenols will not be formed with the CDE series chlorine dioxide generators.
-So, the water you use for drinking, process or product contact will be of the highest quality.
+Reaction by-products from the presence of chlorine such as Trihalomethanes (THM’s), HAA’s, chloramines and chlorophenols will not be formed with this electrochemical chlorine dioxide generator.
+The water you use for drinking, process or product contact will be of the highest quality.

 Raw water is pumped from the local river into a 1ML underground storage dam.
 This water is continually circulated with a small centrifugal pump.
 Chlorine dioxide solution is generated and dosed into this recirculation line on the basis of the chlorine dioxide setpoint of 0.40 ppm.
 Chlorine dioxide residual is measured using a chlorine dioxide transmitter and an amperometric probe.
 Using PID control and the make-up water flow signal, a PID control output is calculated which is provided as a 4-20mA signal to a chlorine dioxide dosing pump.